bambery/ABusyList/README.md

 Time spent: **3** hours building the first version following the tutorials, **10+** on the second

+(note: I have pushed the deletion of some files missed by an incomplete gitignore since submitting, but otherwise the master branch is unchanged)

 ## User Stories

 The following **required** functionality is completed: